 Two methods of hydraulic analysis are used sequentially for the design and analysis of pipe systems.
-First, either the Rational Method or the Uniform Flow Analysis method is used for calculating the design flow rates that are used for the preliminary sizing of new pipe systems.
-Second, the Backwater Analysis method is used to analyze both proposed and existing pipe systems to verify adequate capacity.
+First, either the Rational Method or the Uniform Flow Analysis method is used for

 Note: Use of the Uniform Flow Analysis method or the Rational Method to determine preliminary pipe sizes is only suggested as a first step in the design process; it is not required.
 Results of the Backwater Analysis method determine final pipe sizes in all cases.